frankn172/CPSC362-VCS/README.txt

 VCS Project 1

 Team Name:
-TBD
+TBD (this is our actual TLA)

-Team Members
+Team Members:
 Joshua Gomberg, Michael Li, Frank Ngo, Wellson Pan

 Intro:
 The source directory and destination directory are first prompted from the user.
 The program then loops through the source directory to find out how many files are in it.
 It then loops through source directory and if the path is at a folder it is copied to the destination directory;
-if it is at a file the name is put through the checksum to get the ArtifactID then copied to the destination directory.
+if it is at a file, the name is put through the checksum to get the ArtifactID.
+The original file name is copied to make a new folder in the destination directory and the file with ArtifactID name is copied inside it.

 Files:
 main.cpp, README.txt